 No, you cannot form an extended household at alert level 4.
-The only exception to this is if you are an adult living alone or are in a household with a single responsible adult, you can form a support bubble with one other household.
+There are exceptions to this where some households can form a support bubble with one other household.

 For more information on what is meant by a single responsible adult, please see our guidance on seeing people in private homes.

 Are the rules different if I live in a House in Multiple Occupation (HMO) or supported living?

 No. If you are eligible to form a support bubble and live within a shared building (a House in Multiple Occupation or HMO) the same rules apply; you can be in a support bubble with one other household from outside of your shared home.
 Please see the guidance on supported living for more information.

 If you share facilities such as bathrooms or kitchens you should be aware of the increased risks and take appropriate precautions to minimise that risk – see Public Health Wales guidance for further information.

 I share parental responsibility for a child with someone I don’t live with – can I still see them?